Overdrivr/PhD/README.md

 grunt latex
 ```

-Also install [Perl interpreter](https://www.perl.org/get.html) (required for generating the glossary)
+Also install [Perl interpreter](https://www.perl.org/get.html) (required for generating the glossary).
+For code highlighting with `minted`, you will need Python 2.6+ and the `pygments` package installed.

 ## Generate